ryanbates1990/dnd/Nightmare and the Nexus/Scenes/Session_14/plot_points.md

     - He uses the power of the shard to sustain the land, wisely knowing that resources are finite.
     - He also is able to read magical histories from the stone and has even acquired some of the ravenqueen's lost memories.
     - He is perched on a blisterwood tree shooting off the top of the mountain.

-- Wizard of the Woods?
-    - He discovered the broken limbs off the blisterwood tree and studies the magic woven into it from the shard of jas.